Dennis DeYoung: 1995–1999: Second reunion with Styx

-1995: "Lady '95"

 A&M Records had released the compilation album Styx - Classics, Volume 15, but since A&M did not own the rights to the original recording of "Lady" (which had been released by Wooden Nickel Records through a distribution deal with RCA Records), the track could not be included on the disc.
-In 1995, DeYoung called Shaw to sing on a new version of "Lady" even though he had not performed on the original.
+In 1995, DeYoung called on Shaw to sing on a new version of "Lady" even though he had not performed on the original.
 Styx reunited, but without a terminally ill John Panozzo.
 The band recorded a new version of "Lady," which became the lead track ("Lady '95") of a new compilation album, Styx Greatest Hits, for A&M. Todd Sucherman (uncredited) provided the drum track for the recording session.
 Panozzo died on July 16, 1996.
 Sucherman took his place, and in 1996, Styx toured for the first time in four years.

-1996–1997: "Return to Paradise" tour

 Styx's 1996 tour, dubbed the "Return to Paradise" tour by the band, proved remarkably successful, and a 2-disc live recording of the show (with three new studio tracks) proved even more so; 1997's Return to Paradise live album, produced by DeYoung, went gold and spawned a top-30 hit on Billboard's Adult Contemporary chart, the DeYoung-penned "Paradise".
 With the positive response and a new record label (CMC International), Styx returned to the studio in 1998 and began work on their first studio album in eight years.